grum-tez/archetype-docs/docs/dapps/introduction.md

 #### Endpoints

 Accessing to a peer to peer network (blockchain, IPFS, ...) is done by connecting to one machine, called the *endpoint*, owned by one entity.
-The integrity of the Dapp then depends on that entity.
+The integrity of the DApp then depends on that entity.

 :::info
-The Dapp should provide the possiblity to set endpoints' URL/IP addresses.
+The DApp should provide the possiblity to set endpoints' URL/IP addresses.
 :::

 The user could potentially use its own endpoints.